Manhattan Law Firm Helps Clients Care for a Loved One Through Guardianship

 A proactive approach to guardianship through estate planning

 A guardianship may not be necessary if the incapacitated adult has previously established an estate planning instrument such as a healthcare proxy or power of attorney.
-My office can help you name a guardian in your will to protect your minor children, outline your wishes and choose a representative or surrogate to carry them out.
+My law office can help you name a guardian in your will to protect your minor children, outline your wishes and choose a representative to carry them out.
 This can be part of a thorough estate plan that also protects your assets and sets forth clear instructions regarding their eventual transfer.

 Contact a qualified NYC guardianship attorney today